yannickjemmely/Mida/README.md

 market analysis tools or just trading applications depending on use cases.

-Join the community on [Discord](https://discord.gg/cKyWTUsr3q) and [Telegram](https://t.me/joinmida), you will find people ready to welcome you and help you with your first steps.
+Join the community on [Discord](https://discord.gg/cKyWTUsr3q) and [Telegram](https://t.me/joinmida), you will find people ready to help you with your first steps.
 <br>

 ## Table of contents